Yashneil19/Microcentrifuge-Tube-Positoning/README.md

 - Angles increase **counter-clockwise**.
 - Rotation angle of the tube is defined by the direction of the joint to the tab.

----

-## Submission

-Submit your work through the **Google Form** (link provided separately).

-You will need to provide:

-- Public GitHub link
-- Description of your approach
-- Your reported metrics (precision, recall, F1, angle error)
-- Your written analysis and next-steps proposal
-- How you used AI

----

-## Rules

 - Any programming language.
 Any libraries.
 - AI coding tools are allowed.